iOS Deep Linking: URL Schemes vs Universal Links

 }

 Remember to update the example file with the appropriate App IDs, paths, and your own domain.
+The app IDs in the file must match your app’s Associated Domains entitlement.
 Only you can store this file on your server, securing the association of your website and your app.

-1. Update your app delegate to respond when it receives an NSUserActivity object with the activityType set to NSUserActivityTypeBrowsingWeb.
+1. Handle the incoming user activity when the system opens your app with a universal link.
+In apps that use the older app delegate lifecycle, respond to an NSUserActivity object with the activityType set to NSUserActivityTypeBrowsingWeb.

 func application(